trisberg/hello-fun/README.md

      alt="Kubernetes" width="400" />

 You can containerize this template app and deploy it as a Deployment and Service on Kubernetes.
-See the [Spring Boot Kubernetes](https://spring.io/guides/gs/spring-boot-kubernetes/) Guyide for details.
+See the [Spring Boot Kubernetes](https://spring.io/guides/gs/spring-boot-kubernetes/) Guide for details.

 ## Knative Service